$100M Leads Review (The 9-Figure Lead Secret?)

 Get this: Alex Hormozi introduces the Rule of 100.

 That’s 100 days of showing up.
-No skipping because it feels slow, no switching channels after two weeks.
-The Rule of 100 separates the people who get results from the people who buy books and go back to their old habits.
+No skipping because it feels slow.
+No switching channels after two weeks.
 You either commit, or you don’t.

-Personally, I love paid ads.
-It’s the fastest way to know if your lead magnet works or not, and it saves time.
+Personally, I still love paid ads.
+It’s the fastest way to know if your lead magnet works, and it saves time.
 The trade-off is your money.

 No matter which channel you pick, Alex gives you useful tips, real examples, and step-by-step instructions.
 You get a daily checklist for each channel so you know exactly what to do.

-3. Get Lead Getters: Customers, Affiliates, Employers, Agencies
+3. Get Lead Getters: Customers, Affiliates, Employees, Agencies

 At some point, doing more outreach, creating more content, and running more ads yourself hits a ceiling.